FOMO: Art Publishing Fair, Falmouth Art Gallery 2017

 Q-O2 Winter School

-In light of the theme ‘Interpretation’, Farmer and Hughes present two separate interpretations of the 2011 Compost and Height project based on George Brecht’s Water Yam.
-They each elaborate on individual research interests, the role that Compost and Height plays in the development of such interests, and their own accounts of collaborative practice.
-By welcoming any chance repetitions, contradictions and diverging interpretations of the project, the authors propose a point at which contraries can meet.
+In light of the theme ‘Interpretation’, Farmer and Hughes presented two separate interpretations of the 2011 Compost and Height project based on George Brecht’s Water Yam.
+They each elaborated on individual research interests, the role that Compost and Height plays in the development of such interests, and their own accounts of collaborative practice.
+By welcoming any chance repetitions, contradictions and diverging interpretations of the project, the authors proposed a point at which contraries can meet.

 Histories, Theories and Practices of Sound Art

 Sound art curating conferences hosted by Goldsmiths University and the Courtauld Institute of Art.
 Sarah Hughes presented a paper, entitled The Continuum of the Field, outlining parallels between John Berger’s little known essay Field and the Compost and Height project focussing on Michael Pisaro’s score Only [Harmony Series #17].
 A version of this essay is available in Wolf Notes #7.

 October 2013.
 American composer Michael Pisaro’s July Mountain, is a translation of the Wallace Stevens poem of the same name, into sound.
 It is a dense combination of strictly timed, crossfaded field recordings, sourced on this occasion from areas around the UK, and a slew of percussion sounds and the bowing of a prepared vibraphone.
 Ricefall, another piece by Pisaro was originally written for the percussionist Greg Stuart and realised in the studio with a great many overdubs.
 Its performance at the Roundchapel Auditorium consisted of 16 performers positioned around the venue, each adhering to a series of timings, whilst letting fall constant streams of rice onto a series of different objects.
 Composer Tim Parkinson performed the UK premiere of Piano in Person I (2006) by Makiko Nishikaze.